MadRajib/Code_snippets-1/coding_problems/heap/readme.md

 ## Heap problems
 ### Aproach
     1. if find k largest -> min heap
     2. if find k smallest -> max heap

+    - kth largest means  -> smallest element in k len array
+    - kth smallest means -> largest element in k len array

 ### 1. Kth Smallest Element
 > Given an array and a number k where k is smaller than size of array,